sammurcio-ahead/iot-hub-c-m0wifi-getstartedkit/README.md

 - Log on to the [Microsoft Azure Portal](https://portal.azure.com/)
 - Click on **New** -&gt; **Internet of Things**-&gt; **Event Hub**
-- After being redirected, click "Custom Create", Enter the following settings for the Event Hub (use a name of your choice for the event hub and the namespace):
+- Enter the following settings for the Event Hub Namespace (use a name of your choice for the event hub and the namespace):
-    - Event Hub Name: `featherEventHub`
-    - Region: `Your choice`
+    - Name: `Your choice` (we chose `Feather2Suite`)
+    - Pricing Tier: `Basic`
     - Subscription: `Your choice`
-    - Namespace Name: `Your Project Namespace, in our case “Feather2Suite”`
+    - Resource Group: `Your choice`
+    - Location: `Your choice`
-- Click the **arrow** to continue.
+- Click on **Create**
-- Choose to create **4** partitions and retain messages for **7** days.
-- Click the **check** at the bottom right hand corner to create your event hub.
+- Wait until the Event Hub Namespace is created, and then create an Event Hub using the following steps:
-- Click on your `Feather2Suite` service bus (what you named your service bus)
+    - Click on your `Feather2Suite` Event Hub Namespace (or pick any other name that you used)
+    - Click the **Add Event Hub**
+    - Name: `featherEventHub`
+- Click on **Create**
+- Wait until the new Event Bus is created
-- Click on the **Event Hubs** tab
+- Click on the **Event Hubs** arrow in the **Overview** tab (might require a few clicks, until the UI is updated)
 - Select the `featherEventHub` eventhub and go in the **Configure** tab in the **Shared Access Policies** section, add a new policy:
     - Name = `readwrite`
     - Permissions = `Send, Listen`